Looking for a healthy, easy and filling dinner? This quick green pasta sauce is super versatile, hearty, and protein-packed.

 Use legume-based pasta for this recipe, and throw some extra chickpeas, peas, or edamame beans into the pot to increase the protein content of this dish!

 Sauté your veggies in olive oil and add extra oil or cashew cream to your hummus sauce to increase the healthy fats.

 More easy dinner recipes

-If you enjoyed this green veggie pasta recipe, be sure to try some of the following goodness next.
+If you enjoyed this green pasta sauce recipe, be sure to try some of the following goodness next.

 Did you make our hummus pasta and like it?
 We’d love to read about it, so be sure to leave a review and share it in the comments below.
 You can also Pin this recipe here!